eleev/swift-design-patterns/README.md

 #### Other

 - **Dependency Injection:** a class accepts the objects it requires from an injector instead of creating the objects directly
-- **Lazy Initialization:**: tactic of delaying the creation of an object, the calculation of a value, or some other expensive process until the first time it is needed
+- [**Lazy Initialization:**](https://github.com/jVirus/swift-design-patterns/blob/master/Common%20Design%20Patterns/Creational/LazyInitialization/LazyInitialization.md) tactic of delaying the creation of an object, the calculation of a value, or some other expensive process until the first time it is needed
 - **Object Pool**: avoid expensive acquisition and release of resources by recycling objects that are no longer in use